“… at least they’re not very big…”

 I gave the matter plenty of thought, and discussed it with anyone who didn’t fall into awkward silence when mention of the surgery came up.

 As soon as the surgery had been scheduled, I received my mastectomy gift bag (yes, that’s a thing).
-It contained a melange of helpful documents, resources, and odd little artifacts of encouragement and support, including a long. slender, floral cotton cushion with velcro back straps (handsewn by some previous mastectomee) to slide over my seat belt strap on the ride home from the hospital.
+It contained a melange of helpful documents, resources, and odd little artifacts of encouragement and support, including a long, slender, floral cotton cushion with velcro back straps (handsewn by some previous mastectomee) to slide over my seat belt strap on the ride home from the hospital.
 How thoughtful.
+I wasn’t ready to go there, so I just laughed.

 The gift bag also included a generous and enlightened coupon offer from Nordstrom’s, an upscale department store.
 The coupon carried the promise of a free “fitting,” and one free pair of “prostheses.“